Industrial3D: A Water-Treatment TLS Point Cloud Dataset and Cross-Paradigm Benchmark for MEP Scene Understanding: Industrial3D Dataset

 Industrial3D also extends our prior work PSNet5~\citep{yin2021}, which introduced the first industrial MEP dataset with 80M points and 5 classes.
-The 7.7$\times$ scale expansion and addition of 8 new functional classes (flange, valve, pump, strainer, duct, tank, ibeam, reducer) position Industrial3D as a substantially enhanced successor to PSNet5, enabling research directions that were previously infeasible---including 0.1\% sparse-supervision experiments, cross-area generalisation across 13 areas, and fine-grained Scan-to-BIM tasks requiring the separation of functionally distinct but geometrically similar components.
+The 7.7$\times$ scale expansion and addition of 8 new functional classes (flange, valve, pump, strainer, duct, tank, ibeam, reducer) position Industrial3D as a substantially enhanced successor to PSNet5, enabling research directions that were previously infeasible---including 0.1\% sparse-supervision experiments, cross-area generalisation across 13 areas, and downstream MEP modelling protocols requiring the separation of functionally distinct but geometrically similar components.